The Speech House Hotel is ideally situated for visiting the Royal Forest of Dean, Gloucestershire and Wye Valley in Herefordshire.

-The Dean Forest was designated a National Park in 1938.
-It includes the Wye Valley as an area of outstanding natural beauty and the River Severn, world-famous for its tidal bore.
+Dean Forest was appointed as National Park in 1938.
+It includes the Wye Valley as an area of exceptional natural beauty and the River Severn, world-famous for its tidal bore.
 It is one of England's few remaining ancient forests covering 27,000 acres of forest with an estimated 20 million trees.
-It is also home to abundant wildlife, including tourists, buzzards, deer and wild boar.
+It is also home to rich wildlife, including tourists, buzzards, deer and wild boar.

 The city has a rich and varied history, dating back to and well before the Roman Times.
 Visitors can see iron mines, coal mines, and many other forest heritage sites like Lydney Harbor.